nazrulcst/diggin-deeper/README.md

 We would like to extend our thanks to the following sponsors for funding Laravel development.
 If you are interested in becoming a sponsor, please visit the Laravel [Patreon page](https://patreon.com/taylorotwell).

+## Event-Listener
+    -in every application while any action to do something it's call an event -this is the very shortest dscp. i'll add next.

 ### Premium Partners

 - **[Vehikl](https://vehikl.com/)**